By Lee Ann Obringer

 A divorce is uncontested if one spouse either:

-- Doesn’t respond to the spouse’s request for divorce or to the spouse’s decisions regarding division of marital property and debts and child support, alimony and child-custody issues
+- Doesn’t respond to the spouse’s request for divorce or the spouse’s decisions regarding division of marital property and debts and child support, alimony, and child custody issues

 - Doesn’t legally dispute the spouse’s decisions

 - Agrees on every detail (also referred to as a divorce by agreement)

 If an agreement can’t be reached on every issue, then it is a contested divorce, and the couple has to take the issues before a judge.
 Contested divorces cost a lot more and usually create a lot more turmoil.

 Some states allow a simplified divorce, which speeds up the divorce process and usually keeps it out of court.
 Simplified divorces are uncontested, no-fault divorces with no disagreements on the settlement.